· XII

 At a softer edge, the reversed card can describe a slow, hard-won release after a long period of being stuck — a thaw, an exhale, the first day in a long stretch in which the situation does not run the room.

-In relationships, The Hanged Man is the period of waiting that any honest partnership occasionally requires — a moment in which neither party can force movement, and what is asked is patience without resentment.
-In work, it is the project that has to be set down for a quarter so the right approach can find you.
-In inner life, it is the willingness to stop performing the answer and let the actual answer arrive.
+In love, The Hanged Man is the period of waiting any honest partnership occasionally requires — a moment when neither person can force movement and what is asked is patience without resentment.
+It is not abandonment; it is suspension.
+The information you came to receive about the relationship has not yet finished arriving.

 Where this card touches the rest of the map